A late confirmation statement can cause various problems for a limited company.

 There is no difference between the way you file a late confirmation statement and one that is being submitted on time.
 You should follow the same standard process:

-- Check the details of your company currently held by Companies House, using their online company information service.
+- Check your company details currently held at Companies House, using their online company information service

-- Ensure any company details which are out of date are updated accordingly.
-This can be done using Companies House WebFiling
+- Ensure out-of-date company details are updated accordingly.
+This can be done via Companies House WebFiling service

 - Provide details of any changes to: